Hal Foster: Retirement and death

 Foster attended the Comic Art Convention in 1969, and the OrlandoCon in 1974 and 1975.

-Foster was 73 when he was elected to membership in Great Britain's Royal Society of Arts, an honor given to very few Americans.
+Foster was 73 when he was elected to membership in UK's Royal Society of Arts, an honor given to very few Americans.

-Foster died at a care facility in Hernando, Florida in 1982.
+Foster died at a care facility in Hernando, Florida in 1982, a month before his 90th birthday.

 Influence and legacy

 Foster is a seminal figure in the history of comics, especially action-adventure strips.
 R.C.
 Harvey argues that Foster and Flash Gordon artist Alex Raymond "created the visual standard by which all such comic strips would henceforth be measured."

 Foster's clear yet detailed panels, uncluttered by word balloons, were appreciated by contemporaries of his generation such as Lynd Ward, but perhaps his greatest impact was on the young artists who drove the Golden Age of Comics.
 Foster was a major influence on this generation, many of whom went on to become iconic and influential artists themselves.
 Joe Kubert called Foster, Raymond and Milton Caniff the "three saints" of comic art in the 1930s and 1940s.
 Several sources have identified early work by Joe Simon, Jack Kirby and Bob Kane as swipes from Foster, and Kirby claimed that he "cannibalized" Foster's style, among others.
 Kirby also stated that the character design for Etrigan the Demon was an homage to Foster, taken from a Prince Valiant strip.
 Wally Wood was "obsessed" with Foster's work, and began copying his newspaper strips at the age of two.
 Frank Frazetta called Foster's work on Tarzan "perfection, a landmark in American twentieth-century art that will never be surpassed."
 Among the many other artists who have cited Foster as an important influence are Carl Barks, Steve Ditko, Mark Schultz, William Stout, Bill Ward, and Al Williamson.
 Williamson, who met Foster on a few occasions, described him as "a very stern gentleman, very stern, no nonsense.
 You could never call him Hal or Harold, it's Mr. Foster. ... you don't see that kind of people anymore, the ones that really command your respect."